retrogradeorbit/bootleg/README.md

 `(html-content & values)`

 Replaces the content of the element.
 Values are strings containing html code.
+This is present for backwards compatibility.
+The new `content` function can take and embed html code and should be used instead.

 #### wrap